 Nashville, TN 37243

 Hospital trauma centers are designated under the rules of the Board for Licensing Health Care Facilities (BLHCF).
 Hospitals voluntarily seek trauma center designation in order to care for the most seriously injured patients with the goal of reducing patient mortality and morbidity.
-About 18,000 patients are admitted to Tennessee trauma centers annually, with more than 15,000 seen at six level one centers located in Memphis, Nashville, Knoxville, Chattanooga, Johnson City and Kingsport.
+Over 20,000 patients are admitted to Tennessee trauma centers annually, with more than 18,000 seen at the six level one centers located in Memphis, Nashville, Knoxville, Chattanooga, Johnson City and Kingsport.

-The EMS Division is responsible for conducting the inspection process by contracting with qualified trauma surgeons and nurses and scheduling trauma center inspections, that are conducted twice within the five-year designation period stipulated in BLHCF rules.
+The Office of EMS is responsible for conducting the inspection process by contracting with qualified trauma surgeons and nurses and scheduling trauma center inspections that are conducted within a three year designation period as stipulated in BLHCF rules.

-The Division of Emergency Medical Services coordinates provision of effective and rapid delivery of emergency medical services to the general population and operational radio communications between ambulances and hospitals.
-The Division maintains liaison with emergency service agencies and the Tennessee Emergency Communications Board concerning access of emergency medical services through the 911 emergency-telephone system.
+The Office of Emergency Medical Services coordinates provision of effective and rapid delivery of emergency medical services to the general population and operational radio communications between ambulances and hospitals.
+The Office maintains liaison with emergency service agencies and the Tennessee Emergency Communications Board concerning access of emergency medical services through the 911 emergency-telephone system.